 Make sure that the material used to make the riser is hardwood or aluminum because these products last longer and have a lighter weight.

 Limb Quality and Weight

 Fiberglass is the best material for your limbs to be made of.
 The quality of fiberglass can’t be beat when it comes to your recurve bow.
 The bow will be less likely to bend and break.
 Fiberglass is also lightweight for easier handling.
 This will make it easier on you and you will enjoy it more.

 Most recurve bows come in lengths of 58, 60, and 62 inches.
 Determine your draw length first.
 The longer your draw length, the longer your bow should be.
-For example, if you have a draw length less than 28 inches, you should use a bow that is about 58 inches.
-If your draw length is more than 29 inches, a 62 inch bow is probably best for you.
+For example, if you have a draw length of fewer than 28 inches, you should use a bow that is about 58 inches.
+If your draw length is more than 29 inches, a 62-inch bow is probably best for you.

 Accessories for Your Recurve Bow